 Kirstine has a Bachelor of Chemical and Materials Engineering (Hons) and a PhD from the University of Auckland in Philosophy.
 Her research and development of plant design for the Aluminium Industry while working for BHP Billiton Hillside Aluminium in South Africa and R&D Carbon in Switzerland is now considered the industry text book on carbon anode manufacture.
 Kirstine has worked in the New Zealand Oil Refining and Pulp & Paper Industry with wide experience looking after Environment, Quality and Health and Safety management including government, regulatory and stakeholder relations, input into legislative frameworks, industrial wastewater and stormwater investigations and engineering projects, contaminated site remediation, resource consenting processes, waste minimization and due diligence.

-Alison is the CEO and co founder at edenfx HSE Recruitment and Hard Hat Recruitment Ltd bringing 25+ years' senior management experience to a challenging and highly competitive technical environment.
+Alison is a Chartered Director with the Institute of Directors NZ.
+Alison is the CEO and co-founder at edenfx HSE Recruitment and Hard Hat Recruitment Ltd bringing 25+ years' senior management experience to a challenging and highly competitive technical environment.

 Alison's background is as a Chartered Health and Safety Director (UK) and she is a Certified Member of NZ Institute of Safety Management, Registered Safety Professional (ANZ), Member of the Institute of Directors and Member of the Human Resources Institute of New Zealand.